 We/Jamie will always endeavour to get you close enough to photograph them but this is not guaranteed.
 We often find that if you ‘stand back’ and let events unfold the Stags will very often Rut close enough to the vehicle/road without the need to approach them.

-Exmoor Photography is licensed by the National Trust to use some off road tracks during the courses if required, these will only be used when weather permits and when necessary.
+Exmoor Photography has private location access when required / for customers (like Jack) with limited mobility during the courses; these will only be used when weather permits and when necessary.

 We also spend a lot of time locating the Deer before the course day to avoid disappointment.
 Obviously, there is no guarantee that we will find any on the day (they are wild after all) however, Jack and Jamie are very good at Deer ‘spotting’ and have over 40 years’ experience stalking, observing and photographing wild Red deer on Exmoor, so we should find something.